luisarizmendi/pify-rhel/README.md

 ./pify-rhel.sh -i <raw image name>
 ```

+> NOTE: You need to execute the script with enough privileges to mount the image in /dev/loop, otherwise it will fail.

 It will mount your image, copy the files, and unmount it.
 That's it.

 > NOTE: "You modify the RAW image, it does not make a copy, so take this into account if you want to keep your original file"